Should I apply as a business or an individual?

 - Tuition and fees to attend training programs and camps focusing on vocational, academic, life, independence, or soft job skills.

-- Services contracted for and provided by an approved charter, magnet, public or non-public school, such as individual classes, extracurricular activities, or additional programs, resources, or staffing as part of the student’s individualized learning plan.
+- Services contracted for and provided by an approved charter, magnet, public or non-public school, such as individual classes, extracurricular activities, or additional programs, resources, or staffing as part of the student’s IEP or ISP.

 - Fee for service transportation to and from approved provider